rajibhossen/workload-driven-autoscaling-ensemble-cluster24/experiments/scaling/README.md

 # Scaling out in Kubernetes
 In this study, we wanted to see how various components of AWS impacts cluster creation, deletion and scaling out operations.

-The kuberscaler repository maintains all the code for this exeriment.
+The [kuberscaler](https://github.com/converged-computing/kubescaler/tree/main) repository maintains all the code to facilitate these experiments.

+Experiments
+- Scale out by increments of various sizes to study scale-out policy
+- Study timings of cluster creation and deletion components

+Directories
+- [cluster creation](cluster-creation) - contains cluster creation instructions.
+- [cluster deletion](cluster-deletion) - contains cluster deletion instructions.
+- [scale out by increments](scale-out-by-increments) - contains instructions to produce the scale out operation by various increments to upto 64.

 Download the repository in your local environment
 ```console